audiologiks/findajob/kb/workabroad/readme.md

 #	Index of Articles on Working Abroad

-1.26 Careercross Job Categories, 218 Sub-categories (English)
+1. 26 Careercross Job Categories, 218 Sub-categories (English)

-2.72 Life Sciences Companies
+2. 72 Life Sciences Companies

-3.Applying for a Job - Sources of Information - The Swiss Chamber of Commerce in Japan
+3. Applying for a Job - Sources of Information - The Swiss Chamber of Commerce in Japan

-4	Audio on SoundCloud: Hiring Bilingual Candidates
+4. Audio on SoundCloud: Hiring Bilingual Candidates

 5	Audio on Soundcloud: Researching Where You Might Want to Work